-Kancera’s roots lie both in the research on cancer and stem cells by the Karolinska Institute, and in Pharmacia and, later, Biovitrum's industrial tradition.
+Kancera’s roots can be found in the research on cancer and stem cells carried out by the Karolinska Institute, and also in the industrial tradition established by Pharmacia and later Biovitrum.

 In 2006, Biovitrum’s unit for the early development of small-molecule drug candidates was hived off to create the consultancy company iNovacia AB.
 Between 2006 and when it was wound up in 2013, iNovacia delivered around 40 research projects to major pharmaceutical companies and prominent biotech companies, mainly in the Boston area in the US.
 The consultancy business generated insight into research strategies for the development of drugs in the international arena, and also established a wide network of researchers and business developers at many of the major pharmaceutical companies and most successful biotech companies in Europe, the US and Japan.
 In 2008, iNovacia decided to begin development of its own pharmaceutical preparations.
 The same year, a partnership was started with the Karolinska Institute’s cancer research center (Cancer Center Karolinska – CCK).